block42-blockchain-company/thornode-telegram-bot/README.md

 #### [Healthcheck](#healthcheck)
-There is a health check in the Dockerfile that runs the `healthcheck.py` file.
+There is a health check in the Dockerfile that runs the `scrips/healthcheck.py` file.
 The script assures that `thornode_bot.py` is periodically updating the `health.check` file.

 If the docker health check fails, the docker container is marked as "unhealthy".
 However, when using docker standalone (without docker compose or docker swarm) this doesn't do anything.
 To restart unhealthy containers, we have to use the autoheal image https://hub.docker.com/r/willfarrell/autoheal/ .

-To make sure a potentially unhealthy thorbot_node container is restarted, run the autoheal container alongside the thornode_bot container:
+To make sure a potentially unhealthy `thorbot_node` container is restarted, run the autoheal container alongside the `thornode_bot` container:
 ```
 docker run -d --name autoheal --restart=always -v /var/run/docker.sock:/var/run/docker.sock willfarrell/autoheal
 ```